-If you are writing a book of your very own, you should know that there are a lot of things you will have to take account of.
+If you are writing a book, you should know that there are a lot of things you will have to take account of.
 This is because there are so many facets to the book publishing process.
 And if you want to make a good impression with potential readers, you can’t take anything for granted.

 One important aspect of the book publishing process, is choosing the right title for your book.
 This is very important because your book title is one of the first things your potential readers will see of your book.
 And if it does not match your book, or if it is awkward or unwieldy, it might turn away your potential fan base.

-So before you even think of writing your book, you should know how to come up with the right title for your book.
+So before you even think of writing your book, you should know how to come up with the right title.

 Here are 5 great tips on how to choose the best title for your book:

 Your titles should be short and sweet.
 This is because overly long titles tend to get cumbersome for readers.
 Remember, you are just introducing your book to your readers.

 So if they saw your book in the bookstore and tried to read the title, only to find the title stretching for nearly two sentences, they might get tired and just move on to the next title.
 And an overly long book title would also be a nightmare to fit into the front cover of your book.
 Overall, if you want your book title to be attractive to readers just keep it short and sweet.

 Aside from keeping your book title short and sweet, it is also important that your book title is easy to pronounce.
 This will not only make your book title easier to say, but easier to remember as well.
 This does not mean that you should not use foreign or fantastical words.